rbanl/Tesco-Trolley-Decoder-exposing-hidden-spending-personalities-cooking-rhythms-and-health-blind-spot/README.md

-# Tesco Trolley Decoder
+# London Trolley Decoder
-Decoding years of grocery receipts with Natural Language Processing to expose hidden spending personalities, cooking rhythms, and health blind spots
+Decoding years of anonymised London customer receipts with NLP to expose hidden spending personalities, cooking rhythms, and health blind spots

 ---

 ## Overview

 We all shop for groceries.
-But what do years of a single customer’s receipts really reveal about their life?
+But what do years of a single anonymised London customer’s receipts really reveal about their life?

-Tesco Trolley Decoder took multiple years of real Tesco receipts — messy product names, timestamps, prices — and transformed them into a rich, data‑driven portrait of that individual’s shopping behaviour.
+London Grocery Trolley Decoder took multiple years of real‑world grocery transaction data — messy product names, timestamps, prices — and transformed them into a rich, data‑driven portrait of that individual’s shopping behaviour.
 Every product was cleaned, classified, and analysed using a custom NLP pipeline, surfacing the hidden stories behind the trolley.

 The result is a set of story‑driven charts that turn years of mundane receipts into a revealing mirror of everyday habits — and into a strategic playbook for how a retailer might better serve a loyal customer.